 - have a weakened immune system

-- wear closed shoes, such as tennis shoes or boots
+- wear closed-toe shoes, such as tennis shoes or boots

-- white or yellow streak on the nail (lateral onychomycosis)
+- white or yellow streaks on the nail, which is called lateral onychomycosis

-- crumbling corner or tip of the nail (distal onychomycosis)
+- a crumbling corner or tip of the nail, which is called distal onychomycosis

-- flaking white areas on the nail’s surface (may include pits in the nail)
+- flaking white areas on the nail’s surface, which may include pits in the nail

-- yellow spots at the bottom of the nail (proximal onychomycosis )
+- the appearance of yellow spots at the bottom of the nail, which is called proximal onychomycosis

 - loss of the nail